Coresets for Kernel Clustering: Introduction

 \paragraph{Technical overview.} Technically, our result builds upon the recent coresets for finite-dimensional Euclidean spaces, which have dimension-independent size bound $\poly(k\epsilon^{-1})$.
 In particular, we rely on coresets that can be constructed in \emph{near-linear time} even in the kernel setting (via the kernel trick)~\cite{DBLP:conf/soda/BravermanJKW21}.
 In contrast, another recent algorithm~\cite{DBLP:conf/focs/SohlerW18} is slow and uses the explicit representation in the feature space.
 To adapt the coreset of~\cite{DBLP:conf/soda/BravermanJKW21} to the kernel setting, the main technical step is an embedding from (infinite-dimensional) Hilbert space to finite-dimensional Euclidean space, which eliminates any potential dependence on the ambient space (e.g., which points can serve as centers).
 This step requires a formal treatment, e.g., careful definitions, although its proof is concise.
 Crucially, we apply this embedding step (which could be computationally heavy) only in the analysis, avoiding any blowup in the running time.
 In hindsight, all these technical details fit together very smoothly, but this might be less obvious apriori; moreover, the simplicity of our construction is a great advantage for implementation.

 \paragraph{FPT-PTAS for kernel \kMeans.} We can employ our coreset to devise a $(1+\epsilon)$-approximation algorithm for kernel \kMeans, that runs in time that is near-linear in $n$ and parameterized by $k$.
-This is stated in Corollary~\ref{cor:fpt_ptas}, whose proof follows by solving \kMeans on $S$ optimally, using straightforward enumeration over all $k$-partitions of $S$.
-To the best of our knowledge, such a fast $(1+\epsilon)$-approximation for kernel \kMeans was not known even for $k = 2$; for example, uniform sampling would fail in cases where the optimal clustering is very imbalanced, as mentioned earlier.
+This is stated in Corollary~\ref{cor:fpt_ptas}, whose corresponding algorithm, presented in Algorithm~\ref{alg:PTAS}, computes a coreset $S$ and solves \kMeans on $S$ optimally by straightforward enumeration over all $k$-partitions of $S$.
+Previously, $(1+\epsilon)$-approximation for kernel \kMeans has been achieved by \cite{DBLP:conf/focs/KumarSS04},\footnote{\cite{DBLP:conf/focs/KumarSS04} developed an FPT-PTAS only for vanilla (i.e., not kernel) \kMeans, but it be adapted to kernel \kMeans by representing a center as a linear combination of points in $\varphi(X)$. }whose algorithm runs in time $O(n \cdot 2^{\poly(k\epsilon^{-1})})$.
+Our algorithm is more efficient, as it isolates the data size $n$ from the factor $2^{\poly(k\epsilon^{-1})}$.

 \begin{corollary}[FPT-PTAS] Given $n$-point weighted dataset $X$, oracle access to a kernel $K : X \times X \to \mathbb{R}$, integer $k \geq 1$ and $0 < \epsilon < 1$, one can compute in time $O(nk + k^{\poly(k\epsilon^{-1})})$, a center set $C$ of $k$ points, each represented as a linear combination of at most $\poly(k\epsilon^{-1})$ points from $\varphi(X)$, such that with high probability $C$ is a $(1+\epsilon)$-approximation for kernel \kMeans on $X$ and $K$.
 In particular, given such $C$, one can find for each $x\in X$ its closest center in $C$ in time $\poly(k\epsilon^{-1})$. \end{corollary}